-3.1 MPO Governing Board
+3.1 TPO Governing Board

-The MPO Governing Board is composed of twenty-three (23) voting members, and two (2) nonvoting members.
+The TPO Governing Board is composed of twenty-three (23) voting members, and two (2) nonvoting members.
 The nonvoting members are accorded the same rights and privileges as other members, except the right to present resolutions or motions or to vote on them.

-The Governing Board is vested with the responsibility for exercising the powers of the MPO including the final decision on all policy matters, adoption or endorsement of transportation plans and programs, adoption of budgets, approval of agreements or contracts, adoption of rules, and establishing or changing its internal operating structure.
+The Governing Board is vested with the responsibility for exercising the powers of the TPO including the final decision on all policy matters, adoption or endorsement of transportation plans and programs, adoption of budgets, approval of agreements or contracts, adoption of rules, and establishing or changing its internal operating structure.
 In addition to the structure shown in Figure I, the Board may appoint special committees and task forces composed of public and/or official representatives for the purpose of seeking advice and recommendations as necessary.

-3.2 MPO Executive Director
+3.2 TPO Executive Director

 The Executive Director is designated by a majority vote of the whole number of voting members of the Governing Board.
-The MPO Executive Director serves at the pleasure of the MPO Governing Board.
-The Executive Director is fully responsible for the administration of the MPO and for conducting the transportation planning process including appointment, assignments, direction and control of all necessary MPO personnel.
-The Executive Director recommends to the Governing Board the appropriate structure to carry out the responsibilities set forth in the agreement between the MPO and the BCC, and recommends procedures by which the transportation planning process may be monitored and coordinated as well as develops operating procedures to conduct MPO functions.
+The TPO Executive Director serves at the pleasure of the TPO Governing Board.
+The Executive Director is fully responsible for the administration of the TPO and for conducting the transportation planning process including appointment, assignments, direction and control of all necessary TPO personnel.
+The Executive Director recommends to the Governing Board the appropriate structure to carry out the responsibilities set forth in the agreement between the TPO and the BCC, and recommends procedures by which the transportation planning process may be monitored and coordinated as well as develops operating procedures to conduct TPO functions.
 The Executive Director is the principal advisor to the Governing Board in all matters under its jurisdiction.
-Under the supervision of the MPO Executive Director, the MPO staff coordinates the activities of the component structure comprising the MPO; prepares agendas, resolutions, agreements and other documents; prepares an annual report; coordinates the implementation of policies established by the Governing Board as reflected in the transportation planning program.
+Under the supervision of the TPO Executive Director, the TPO staff coordinates the activities of the component structure comprising the TPO; prepares agendas, resolutions, agreements and other documents; prepares an annual report; coordinates the implementation of policies established by the Governing Board as reflected in the transportation planning process.

-3.3 Clerk of the MPO Governing Board
+3.3 Clerk of the TPO Governing Board

 In response to F.S.
-339175 2(e) requesting the governing body of the MPO designate an agency clerk, the MPO Board passed resolution #40-07.
-The Clerk of the MPO Governing Board is a staff position under the MPO Executive Director.
-The Clerk is officially responsible for the retention of official records including, but not limited to, minutes, resolutions, records of MPO Board appointed committees, contracts, agreements, and etc. in accordance with federal law and Florida statutes.
-The MPO Clerk prepares the meeting agendas, official copies of documents such as resolutions and meeting minutes as adopted by the MPO Governing Board and the Transportation Planning Council (TPC), and certifies legal documents on behalf of the MPO Board.
-The MPO Clerk is also responsible for advertising in accordance with federal and state regulations.
+339175 2(e) requesting the governing body of the TPO designate an agency clerk, the TPO Board passed resolution #40-07.
+The Clerk of the TPO Governing Board is a staff position under the TPO Executive Director.
+The Clerk is officially responsible for the retention of official records including, but not limited to, minutes, resolutions, records of TPO Board appointed committees, contracts, agreements, and etc. in accordance with federal law and Florida statutes.
+The TPO Clerk prepares the meeting agendas, official copies of documents such as resolutions and meeting minutes as adopted by the TPO Governing Board and the Transportation Planning Council (TPC), and certifies legal documents on behalf of the TPO Board.
+The TPO Clerk is also responsible for advertising in accordance with federal and state regulations.